-Sara Haile-Mariam is an artist & agitator based in New York City.
+Sara Haile-Mariam is an artist and activist.

 While receiving her B.A. in communications at New York University, Sara volunteered as a grassroots organizer, surrogate, and out-of state coordinator for the New York Obama campaign.
 From there she went on to serve as the Communications Coordinator for David Yassky’s NYC campaign for City Comptroller before spending a year in DC working as the Communications and Outreach Associate at Campus Progress.